Academic Policies

 Each course offered by the University is assigned a four-digit number.
 The first digit indicates the level (year) at which the course is offered; the fourth digit reflects the number of semester credit hours assigned to the course.
 In indicating the level or year of the course, 1 is used for freshman, 2 for sophomore, 3 for junior, 4 for senior, and 5 and 6 for graduate.

-For example, the course ENG 1013 is a freshman-level course (first digit) which carries three semester credit hours’ credit (fourth digit).
-The two middle digits (second and third) simply identify it as a specific course in the Department of English, Speech, and Foreign Languages.
+For example, the course ENG 1013 is a freshman-level course (first digit) that carries three semester credit hours’ credit (fourth digit).
+The two middle digits (second and third) simply identify it as a specific course in the academic components of English, Speech, and Foreign Languages.
 The number in parenthesis to the right of the TWU course number and long title is the course number assigned for the Texas Common Course Numbering System (TCCNS), a designation used only for undergraduate courses.